Yahweasel/libav.js/README.md

 easy to support every conceivable input file without making a massive monolithic build of libav.js.

 The modular variants are not available in NPM.
-Instead, they are all provided in releases on GitHub with the suffix `-modular`.
+Instead, most are provided in releases on GitHub with the suffix `-modular`.
+This release does not include popular reprobate codecs; you will need to build them yourself if you need them.

 Demuxer variants are named `demuxer-<format>`, e.g. `demuxer-matroska` and `demuxer-mp4`.
 Decoder variants are named `decoder-<codec>`, e.g.